leanprover-community/blog/posts/cauchy-integral-formula.md

     are determined by the student's major.
 Moreover, the students are distributed into groups of about 20-25 people, and students from one group go to the same section of each course.
-All ~300 of math major freshment have to take proof-based courses in Analysis, Algebra, and Linear algebra.
+All ~300 of math major freshmen have to take proof-based courses in Analysis, Algebra, and Linear algebra.

 So, I opened some old lecture notes written by my classmates,